What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 Closed-book exams may not accurately reflect students’ ability or potential

-There is uncertainty about whether closed-book exams that are taken at the end of GCSE and A-Level courses provide an accurate reflection of students’ ability or academic potential.
+There is uncertainty about whether closed-book exams taken at the end of GCSE and A-Level courses provide an accurate reflection of students’ ability or academic potential.

-Students can be coached to perform well on summative assessments, which takes time away from deepening students’ understanding or studying a broader curriculum.
+Teachers can coach students to perform well on summative assessments, which takes time away from deepening students’ understanding or studying a broader curriculum.

-Critics of summative assessment argue that ‘open-book’ assessments would be more appropriate so that students can be tested on their ability to apply and fact-check the material they have access to.
+Critics of summative assessment argue that ‘open-book’ assessments would be more appropriate.
+This is so students are tested on their ability to apply and fact-check the material they have access to.

 Comparing students based on summative grades might be unfair